tarikyavuzca/my-repo-1/Project-101-kittens-carousel-static-website-ec2/README.md

 - Git & Github for Version Control System

-### At the end of the project, students will be able to;

-- install Apache Web Server on Amazon Linux 2.

-- improve bash scripting skills using `user data` section in Cloudformation to install and setup web application on EC2 Instance.

-- configure AWS EC2 Instance and Security Groups.

-- configure Cloudformation template to use AWS Resources.

-- use AWS Cloudformation Service to launch stacks.

-- use git commands (push, pull, commit, add etc.) and Github as Version Control System.

 ## Steps to Solution

 - Step 1: Download or clone project definition from `clarusway` repo on Github

 - Step 2: Create project folder for local public repo on your pc